-What is proxy rotation?
+What is a rotating proxy?
 Why does it exist as a method and what is its purpose?
 In a new proxy glossary episode, we dive into the world of proxy IP rotation to define it, get to know its use cases and answer all related questions using simple analogies and examples.

 Proxy rotation is a method where proxy systems switch IP addresses to avoid being detected by a server.